FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 stations' for the human members of the family.

-I get many questions about this sort of situation, and the good news is that generally a puppy breathing irregularly when asleep is nothing to worry about!
+I get many questions about this sort of situation, and the good news is that generally a puppy breathing fast is nothing to worry about.

 Let's start with the way your puppy behaves when he's deeply asleep.